 Rated #2 of 9 campgrounds in Joshua Tree National Park on TripAdvisor

-One of the best campgrounds in all of Joshua Tree, there’s plenty of room here with 91 single campsites and 13 group campsites.
+One of the best campgrounds in Joshua Tree National Park, there’s plenty of room here with 91 single campsites and 13 group campsites.
 A favorite amongst local climbers, Indian Cove offers plenty of climbing opportunities and is a hotbed for wildflowers in Spring.
-Potable water isn’t available at the campground but can be found just 2 miles away at the ranger station.
+Potable water isn’t available but can be found just two miles away at the ranger station.
+Site 1 is ADA-compliant.

 Download: Indian Cove Campground Map